Answers to the most common questions.

 We currently offer CAS in three core areas of humanitarian action: “Foundations of Humanitarian Action”, “Anticipatory Humanitarian Action” and “Locally-led Humanitarian Action”.
 Courses in each core area can be individually selected from a pool of courses and completed in a flexible manner.
 After completing five courses in the ITP format, you must write an essay as a final exam.
-You will be given a choice of topics for your essay and will receive your certificate upon successful submission.
+You will be given a choice of topics for your essay and then have a 6 weeks time frame to write your essay.
+Upon successful submission, you will receive your certificate.

 More information about the CAS can be found here.

 ITP stands for "Intensive Training Program" and refers to all courses at the aha that can be credited toward the CAS.
 An ITP course consists of at least 24 training hours and ends with a final exam.
 If you successfully participate in the course exam, you will receive a certificate of participation for the ITP, which is worth 1 ECTS credit point in the European University System.

 If you successfully participate in the course without an exam, you will receive a certificate of participation in any case.